HoloLib

 How the schedule reads

-Every entry is {threshold, {kP, kI, kD, kF, slew}}.
+Every entry is {threshold, {kP, kI, kD}}, with an optional fifth number for the slew rate.
 The threshold is an error level, how far you still are from the target, in inches for X/Y or degrees for theta.
 The controller looks at the current error and:

 • below your smallest threshold, it uses that entry's gains,